 A green metallic 'greenbottle' fly is the commonest of the very similar Lucilia species.
-It can be identified by the combination of 3 pairs of acrostichal bristles after the thoracic suture line, a pale basicosta and a single anterodorsal bristle on the mid tibia.
+It can be identified by the pale basicosta and a single anterodorsal bristle on the mid tibia.
 It also has a wide frons and much dusting on the thorax.
+It has 3 acrostichal bristles and 3 dorsocentral bristles after the suture on the thorax.

 L. caesar is the next most common 'greenbottle' and this has 2 pairs of post-sutural acrostichal bristles and a dark basicosta.